schultek/dart_mappable/packages/dart_mappable/README.md

 ---

-`dart_mappable` covers all basic features *(from/to json, == override, toString() override, ...)*
-while adding new or improved support for advances use-cases like **generics, inheritance and customization**.
+`dart_mappable` covers all basic features *(from/to json, == override, hashCode, toString(), copyWith)* while adding new or improved support for advances use-cases including **generics, inheritance and polymorphism, customization** and more.

 - 🎁 **Everything included**: Serialization, Equality, ToString, CopyWith and more.
 - 🧬 **Shines at complex class structures**: It handles generics and inheritance with ease.
-- ⚙️ **Highly flexible**: You can customize the serialization, add custom types and integrate with other packages.
+- ⚙️ **Highly flexible**: Customize the serialization, add custom types or integrate with other packages.
 - 🔥 **No compromises**: Its promise is that it just works, no matter what classes you throw at it.
   *(If you find an unsupported case, you get a cookie 🍪.
 And please add an issue on github.)*